 Information for Hunters

 • Hunters will be selected by lottery drawing from completed applications received by the Natural Areas Manager on or before September 30.
-Eleven hunter applications will be selected, with a pool of alternates also identified.
-Applications received after September 30 will only be considered, at the discretion of the Natural Areas Manager, if additional hunters are needed.
+Incomplete applications may not be considered – be sure to attach a copy of your current hunting license.
+Forty-five hunter applications will be selected, with a pool of alternates also identified.
+Applications received after September 30 will only be considered, at the discretion of the MUNA Manager, if additional hunters are needed.

-• Hunters will be approved by the Natural Areas Manager in consultation with the Chair of the Natural Areas Committee.
+• Hunters will be approved by the MUNA and ERC Managers, in consultation with the Chair of the Natural Areas Committee.
 Selected hunters will receive written authorization for marked locations only.
 Hunting is permitted only within these marked areas.
-It is the responsibility of each hunter to know the Natural Area boundaries and stay within them.
+It is the responsibility of each hunter to know the Natural Area and Hunting Area boundaries, and to stay within them.

 • Equipment must comply with Ohio archery equipment requirements.

-• Hunters will need to pass an accuracy test prior to being authorized to hunt, which will be administered by the Natural Areas Manager.
+• Selected hunters and alternates will need to pass an accuracy test prior to being authorized to hunt, which will be administered by the MUNA and ERC Managers.
 Potential hunters must hit a paper plate target with a minimum of 4/5 arrows from a tree stand (or comparable elevated position) at 20 yards.
 Individuals may test with both bows and crossbows, but will only be allowed to hunt with the type of equipment that they passed the test with.
 Applicants may practice at the test site prior to scoring but the test will only be administered once per year per applicant with a given equipment type.
 Testing will be held at the Hueston Woods Archery Area, on two scheduled dates in October.

 • Each hunter must complete and sign the standard Ohio ‘Permission to Enter Private Land for Recreational Activities’ form at the time of accuracy testing.
 Be aware that by signing this form, and according to the Ohio Recreational Users Statute, Miami University has no responsibility for, nor incurs liability for, any injury or property loss caused by the acts of a hunter.